fenago/ml-scikit-keras-tensorflow/labs/lab_19.md

 service.
 Google provides several libraries to simplify access to its
 services:

-Google API Client Library

-:   This is a fairly thin layer on top of [*OAuth
+Google API Client Library: This is a fairly thin layer on top of [*OAuth
     2.0*](https://oauth.net/) (for the authentication) and REST.
 You can use it with all GCP services, including AI Platform.
 You can install it using pip: the library is called `google-api-python-client`.

-Google Cloud Client Libraries

-:   These are a bit more high-level: each one is dedicated to a
+Google Cloud Client Libraries: These are a bit more high-level: each one is dedicated to a
     particular service, such as GCS, Google BigQuery, Google Cloud Natural Language, and Google Cloud Vision.
 All these libraries can be installed using pip (e.g., the GCS Client Library is called